 This public speaking contest was endowed by the late James E. Rice, Professor of Poultry Husbandry, Emeritus, to further the preparation of students in home economics for participation in public affairs.

-For information concerning prizes offered in the University and open to competition by students in the College of Home Economics, see the Announcement of Prize Competitions, which may be obtained from the Visitor Information Center, or by writing to the Announcements Office, Day Hall.
+For information concerning prizes offered in the University and open to competition by students in the College of Home Economics, see the Announcement of Prize Competitions, which may be obtained from the Visitor Information Center, Edmund Ezra Day Hall.